hgmnz/practiceovertheory/source/_posts/2011-09-06-new-domain-name.markdown

 Pretty neat, huh?
 The syntax highlighting, I mean.

 Regarding the above sinatra app, I just have a dictionary[1] mapping the old paths to the new ones, and respond with a `HTTP 301 Moved Permanently`.
 The interesting bit is the HTTP caching employed.
-Heroku's (awesome) varnish servers, and your browser, will remember that response for one year.
+Heroku's (awesome) varnish servers will remember that response for one year.
 Try it [here](http://awesomeful.net/posts/45-postgresql-rails-and-why-you-should-care).

 [1] it's a hash!